ecstacy heros

 Why Should I Hire a Mercer County Ecstasy Defense Lawyer?

 Douglas Herring is familiar with every detail of the Princeton police force and the Princeton drug trade.
 Douglas Herring spent a chunk of his career as a Deputy District Attorney for Los Angeles County.
-He also was part of the prestigious Hardcore Gang Homicide Division, working the violent gang crime beat in Compton, California.
+He was also part of the prestigious Hardcore Gang Homicide Division, working the violent gang crime beat in Compton, California.

 Quite a change of scenery from Princeton, New Jersey, but the courtrooms were strikingly similar.
-Both places were filled with people who just made a stupid mistake and needed someone to help them through the criminal justice system.
-You can depend on our compassionate and aggressive Mercer County criminal defense lawyer to fight for you, every step of the way.
+Both places were filled with people who had just made a stupid mistake and needed someone to help them through the criminal justice system.
+You can depend on our compassionate and aggressive Mercer County criminal defense lawyer to fight for you every step of the way.

 Consequences of an Ecstasy Possession With Intent to Distribute Charges in NJ